ymniquet/eQuimageLab/src/equimagelab/docs/source/image.rst

 The HSV and HSL color models
 """"""""""""""""""""""""""""

 The `HSV and HSL <https://en.wikipedia.org/wiki/HSL_and_HSV>`_ color models are alternatives to the RGB representation in the lRGB and sRGB color spaces.
-They characterize colors by a *hue* (red, yellow, green, cyan, blue, magenta), a *saturation* (degree of mixture with the complementary hue), and an intensity (either the *value* in HSV or the *lightness* in HSL).
+They characterize colors by a *hue* (red, yellow, green, cyan, blue, magenta), a *saturation* (strength of the color), and an intensity (either the *value* in HSV or the *lightness* in HSL).
 The HSL lightness has, however, nothing to do with (and is a very poor approximation to) the CIE lightness :math:`L^*`.
 The definition of the saturation is, moreover, different for the two color models (see the above link for details).
 Nonetheless, the saturation is 0 for grays in both cases, and is 1 for "pure" hues.

-While the color space and be represented as a cube within the RGB color model (with the red, green, and blue values as cartesian axes), it is more conveniently represented as a cylinder within the HSV and HSL color models (ses figures below).
+While the color space can be represented as a cube within the RGB color model (with the red, green, and blue values as cartesian axes), it is more conveniently represented as a cylinder within the HSV and HSL color models (ses figures below).
 The hue is mapped to the polar angle :math:`\theta/2\pi`, the saturation to the radial coordinate :math:`r`, and the value or lightness to the :math:`z` axis.

 .. figure:: images/RGBcube.png
    :figwidth: 40%